 Apu Ausangate Trek or Ausangate Tour in Peru is one of the best experiences in Cusco.
-This high altitude experience takes you closer to the highest and the sacred Andean peak of Ausangate Mountain.
+This high-altitude experience takes you closer to the highest and the sacred Andean peak of Ausangate Mountain.

 Most part of the trek takes you through high passes.
 You will be rewarded with sights of turquoise lakes.
 You will have the opportunity of meeting and interacting with locals from the region who have maintained and preserved their age-old traditions and customs.

 Ausangate Peru is a lifetime experience.
-Dotted with many snow capped peaks you will feel extremely closer to nature.
+Dotted with many snow-capped peaks you will feel extremely closer to nature.

 The trek involves hikes through many high mountain passes.
-The highest point of the Ausangate Peru Trek is Palomani pass at 5200 metres above sea level.
+The highest point of the Ausangate Peru Trek is Palomani pass at 5200 meters above sea level.
 We highly recommend you to spend at least 4 days in Cusco before the trek to avoid altitude sickness.

 Ausangate Peru is a part of the Peruvian Andes.
 It is subject to two seasons, wet season and dry season.
-During the rainy season the trail is often wet and slippery.
+During the rainy season, the trail is often wet and slippery.
 It is best to experience Ausangate Trek in the dry season – between March and November.